-Options traders are the most bearish in seven years on Check Point Software Technologies Ltd. (CHKP) shares as concern deepens that a new competitor will reduce its dominance as the world’s second-largest security networks maker.
+Options traders are the most bearish in seven years on Check Point Software Technologies Ltd. (CHKP:US) shares as concern deepens that a new competitor will reduce its dominance as the world’s second-largest security networks maker.

-The ratio of outstanding (CHKP) puts to sell the stock of Check Point versus calls to buy the shares climbed to 1.14 in New York, the highest level since 2004.
+The ratio of outstanding (CHKP:US) puts to sell the stock of Check Point versus calls to buy the shares climbed to 1.14 in New York, the highest level since 2004.
 The Tel Aviv-based technology company fell to the lowest level in a year yesterday.
 The Bloomberg Israel-US Equity (ISRA25BN) Index of the most traded Israeli companies in the U.S. added 0.4 percent to 83.12, led by Tower Semiconductor Ltd. (TSEM)

 Check Point shares have lost 23 percent since April 6 when Palo Alto Networks Inc., an Internet security company, said it registered with the U.S. Securities and Exchange Commission for an initial public offering valued at $175 million.
 The Israeli technology company reported on April 23 slower growth in first- quarter sales of product licenses.

 “The issue is that Palo Alto is looking to go public and they’ve been pretty actively engaging investors and pitching themselves as the Check Point killer,” Brian Freed, Memphis- based vice president of equity research at Wunderlich Securities Inc., said by phone yesterday.
 “It created a growing sense of concern that they are a material threat going forward.”

 Israel’s TA-25 benchmark index fell 0.3 percent to 1,078.77 in Tel Aviv today, taking its loss to 0.6 percent in 2012, compared with an advance of 2.3 percent for the Israel-US Equity Index.